Olympics-Taekwondo-Croatia's Jelic wins gold from Briton Williams | Sports-Games

 Olympics-Taekwondo-Croatia's Jelic wins gold from Briton Williams

-With less than 10 seconds left on the clock, Croatia's Matea Jelic converted a three-point deficit into a lead to take the gold medal away from Briton Lauren Williams in a heart-stopping taekwondo final in the women's -67kg category on Monday.
+With less than 10 seconds left on the clock, Croatia's Matea Jelic converted a three-point deficit into a lead to take the gold medal away from Briton Lauren Williams in an exciting Olympic taekwondo final in the women's -67kg category on Monday.

 Ivory Coast's Ruth Gbagbi also won her second straight bronze medal, while Croatia's Toni Kanaet took the other bronze for men.